• Skip to primary navigation

 If you don’t have the space for a whole bucket:

-- Keep plastic bottles of water in your freezer to freeze solid.
+1. Keep plastic water bottles or the rigid rectangular ice packs in your freezer to freeze solid.

-- Before you go out to milk, submerge them in a bucket of cold tap water.
+2. Before you go out to milk, submerge them in a bucket or ice chest of cold tap water.

 Counter Top Ice Cream Freezer Bowl